 Three PLA soldiers were bashed to death by mobs among the citizens and the students

 However, after soldiers were brutally killed by the mobs in the process, the authority realised that the job could not be done without force, thus the troops were given the power to open fire when necessary.
 One hour after the death of the first soldier, the armoured vehicles arrived at Muxidi and encountered blockages placed by the crowd.
 When the convoy’s request to remove the blockages met violent objections, the military force opened fire, not at the crowd but at the blockages, which unfortunately still caused injuries to a few students and residents who were then immediately sent to hospitals.

 The 600-year-old China capital was on fire

-The news that the law-enforcement troops opened fire at the crowd quickly spread around and was received with shock by the students on the Tiananmen Square, who at once flocked to seek instructions from Chai Lin and her team, but only found they were all vanished without a trace.
+The news that the law-enforcement troops opened fire at the crowd quickly spread around and was received with shock by the students in Tiananmen Square, who at once flocked to seek instructions from Chai Lin and her team, but only found they all vanished without a trace.